+(1) In addition to any meter testing required by WAC 480-90-343, a gas utility must perform a meter test on any meter that the utility identifies, from its billing records or other sources, may not be properly registering gas usage.

-(1) A gas utility must test and report to the customer the accuracy of a meter within twenty business days after receiving an initial request from a customer.
+(2) A gas utility must test and report the accuracy of a meter upon a customer request.
+The meter test must be performed within twenty business days from the date of the customer request .
 The utility must allow the customer to order one meter test free of charge during a twelve-month period.
 The utility may appeal to the commission to waive the responsibility of performing the meter test, to request an extension to perform the meter test, or to be allowed to charge for the meter test.
 If the customer disputes the accuracy of the meter, the customer must allow the utility access for meter testing.

-(2) The customer may, at the customer's option, either witness the meter test or designate a representative to witness the test.
+(3) The customer may, at the customer's option, either witness the meter test or designate a representative to witness the test.
 The customer may require the meter to be sealed upon removal in the presence of the customer or the customer's representative.
 The seal must not be broken until the test is made in the presence of the customer or the customer's representative, or until permission to break the seal has been granted by the commission.
 The utility must report the results of the meter test to the customer.